tilak-pujari/Core-Java-Proof-Of-Concepts/README.md

 - **Java Fundamentals**
 -  The basic syntax, keywords, data types, operators, control statements, and arrays of java language.
 -  **Loops**
+-  For loop
+-  While loop
--  for loop,while loop,do while loop
+-  Do-While loop
 - **OOPs Concepts**:
 -  The object-oriented programming principles such as abstraction, encapsulation, inheritance, polymorphism, and classes and objects.
 - **Overloading & Overriding**: